pharmbio/robotlab/cellpainter/sop.md

 2. Prepare for --wash-plates-clean:

-2.1 Put plates in A1, A3, ...
+    2.1 Put plates in A1, A2, ....

-2.2 Attach washer pump D to water from green tap
+    2.2 Attach washer pump D to water from green tap.

-2.3 Attach washer pump C to ethanol
+    2.3 Attach washer pump C to ethanol.

-2.4 Attach washer waste bottle, preferably an empty one or one just used with water and ethanol
+    2.4 Attach washer waste bottle, preferably an empty one or one just used with water and ethanol.

-3. Use the gui on the windows computer at http://10.10.0.55:5000, select `wash-plates-clean` and enter the number of plates.
+4. Use the windows computer and go to the gui at http://10.10.0.55:5000.

+4. Select `wash-plates-clean` and enter the number of plates.
 Press start!

-4. After wash-plates-clean:
+5. After wash-plates-clean:

-4.1 Prime the washer tubes empty
+    4.1 Prime the washer tubes empty.

     4.2 Detach the washer waste bottle.
-If it contains only water and ethanol: empty it in the sink
+If it contains only water and ethanol: empty it in the sink.

     4.3 Your plates are now safe!
 Safe plates may enter the incubator.
 They must not be touched without gloves.